-When he came back to the foyer, he told Sylvia, “Let me call Campo and tell him what happened.”
+When he came back to the foyer, he said to Sylvia, “Let me call Campo and tell him what happened.”

 “Of course, of course.”

 “Would Nonna be cross?
-Did she make dinner tonight?”
+Did she make any dinner tonight?”

 “I told her we’d be eating at the party.
 Ask me if you need help finding anything.”

 As she left, he caught himself smiling at her.
-Seeing her at both her most mundane and most elegant, what was better than that?
+Seeing her at both her most ordinary and most elegant, what was better than that?